-The Eastman Garden is dedicated in honor of Linda Ann Eastman (1867-1963), Director of the Cleveland Public Library from 1918-1938.
-Linda Eastman worked at the West Site Branch (Cleveland's first branch library), launched plans for the landmark Main Library building, and initiated many services to institutions and the visually impaired.
-The Eastman Reading Garden is closed for the season.
+The Eastman Garden is dedicated in honor of Linda Ann Eastman (1867–1963), Director of the Cleveland Public Library from 1918 –1938.
+Linda Eastman worked at the West Side Branch (Cleveland’s first branch library), launched plans for the landmark Main Library building, and initiated many services to institutions and the visually impaired.

-- July 8, 1937: previously an unkempt city park, the land between the two Main Library buildings opened as an outdoor reading garden
+- July 8, 1937: previously an unkept city park, the land between the two Main Library buildings opened as an outdoor reading garden

 - September 30, 1937: dedicated as Eastman Park